Paper plane: Origami Flying Wings

 Although it is a common view that light paper planes go farther than heavy ones, this is considered to be untrue by Blackburn.
 Blackburn's record-breaking 20-year-old paper plane was based on his belief that the best planes had short wings and are "heavy" at the point of the launch phase in which the thrower throws the paper plane into the air, and at the same time longer wings and a "lighter" weight would allow the paper plane to have better flight times but this cannot be thrown hard with much pressure into the air as a "heavy" weighted launch phase.
 According to Blackburn, "For maximum height and for a good transition to gliding flight, the throw must be within 10 degrees of vertical" — which shows that a speed of at least 60 mph is the amount needed to throw the paper plane successfully.

 After the folding there are still gaps between different layers of folded paper (tearoff edge).
 These and the kinks transversal to the airflow may have a detrimental effect on aerodynamics, especially on the upper side of the wing.
 In some models the surfaces are not aligned to the direction of flow acting as airbrakes.
-Typically the center of mass is at 1/81 and the center of area is at 1/2 of the plane lengths.
+Typically the center of mass is at 1/81 and the center of area is at 1/2 of the plane length.
 Two methods exist to shift the center of mass to the front.
 One rolls up the leading edge which then stays unswept.
 The other uses a swept wing or axial folding to produce something like a fuselage extending out of leading edge of the wing.